timozander/timozander.de/src/content/blog/using-pulumi-with-hcloud.md

 });
 ```

 Each Pulumi resource needs a unique identifier.
 For the server, I just used `server`.
 Those names are only used to identify resources _within_ stacks, not across.
 So as long as there is only one server resource within your infrastructure, it is perfectly fine to give it a simple name.
-Keep it mind that those names will also be shown in user-facing outputs.
+Keep in mind that those names will also be shown in user-facing outputs.
 A good name can therefore help to understand which specific resource is causing an error.
 Also, Pulumi usually uses the given identifier to [name the physical resources](https://www.pulumi.com/docs/intro/concepts/resources/names/#autonaming) at your cloud provider.

 ## Preparing the Docker registry